RTEMS/rtems-docs/c_user/task_manager.rst

 The ``rtems_task_set_priority``
 directive is used to obtain or change the current priority of either the calling task or another task.
-If the new priority requested is``RTEMS_CURRENT_PRIORITY`` or the task’s actual priority, then the current priority will be returned and the task’s priority will remain unchanged.
-If the task’s priority is altered, then the task will be scheduled according to its new priority.
+If the new priority requested is``RTEMS_CURRENT_PRIORITY`` or the task's actual priority, then the current priority will be returned and the task's priority will remain unchanged.
+If the task's priority is altered, then the task will be scheduled according to its new priority.